 As a student interested in a career in psychology, social work or counseling, it’s no surprise that you may also be looking for a Christian school to foster your studies.
 Psychology is at its heart a moral discipline.
 Without a strong sense of faith and morality, how can you lead others to the right path for their own lives?
 Whether you are looking to pursue a career in pastoral counseling or forensic psychology, maintaining your theological foundation throughout your studies will help you to become a stronger and more effective leader and helper.

 Below are our top 50 choices for Christian schools for students interested in psychology.
 These schools were not chosen at random!
 We created a rigorous six-point metric system that we applied to over 200 schools across the country.
 The schools listed here are the best of the best.
-Want to know more about how we developed our ranking system?
-Click here.
+Learn more about how we developed our ranking system.

 Our Lady of the Lake University’s online Master of Arts in Counseling program features a curriculum aligned with the Council for Accreditation of Counseling and Related Educational Programs (CACREP) Standards and offers three career-specific specializations: School Counseling, Clinical Mental Health Counseling and Clinical Rehabilitation Counseling.
 They also offer their acclaimed Master of Social Work (MSW) degree program entirely online.
 Read our full review.

 While grounded in the liberal arts, the Master of Social Work and Master of Arts in Clinical Mental Health Counseling programs at Sacred Heart University align to the tenets of the Catholic Intellectual Tradition of academic excellence.
 The principles of service to others, respect for human dignity, dedication to scientific inquiry and social and economic justice are reinforced in coursework throughout the programs.
 Read our full review.